-Efforts to change the law suffered a major blow last week with the toppling of House Resources Committee Chairman Richard Pombo (R-CA), the major architect of the House bill (HR 3824) that seeks to upgrade the existing ESA law.
+Efforts to change the law suffered a major blow in the mid-term elections with the toppling of House Resources Committee Chairman Richard Pombo (R-CA), the major architect of the House bill (HR 3824) that seeks to upgrade the existing ESA law.
 Pombo and other reform proponents claim the current law fails to actually protect endangered species while imposing burdensome regulations on land use.
 But opponents of HR 3824 say it would lead to the loss of endangered species protection for plants and wildlife.

-As for the odds of ESA reform in a Democratic House, "I don't think it's a secret that Nancy Pelosi is not a fan of what Congressman Pombo has been trying to do" with respect to changing the ESA, said Spencer Pederson, spokesman for Rep. George Radanovich (R-CA), a strong backer of the House reform bill.
-Pelosi is expected to be the next Speaker of the House.
+As for the odds of ESA reform in a Democratic House, “I don’t think it’s a secret that Nancy Pelosi is not a fan of what Congressman Pombo has been trying to do” with respect to changing the ESA, said Spencer Pederson, spokesman for Rep. George Radanovich (R-CA), a strong backer of the House reform bill.
+Pelosi was elected last week as the next Speaker of the House.

 The Republican-led House passed the ESA reform bill, the Threatened and Endangered Species Recovery Act of 2005, in the fall of 2005, but the Senate has yet to act on the measure, Pederson said.
 If, as expected, no action is taken on the bill before the 109th Congress adjourns in December, it won’t be carried over to the 110th Congress, he noted.

 Pederson agreed that ESA modernization could be dead in the water in a Democratic Congress.